anshulgeo/anshulgeo.github.io/_pages/about.md

 Please get in touch if you are interested in my work or have ideas about collaboration, reach out to me at anshul.shar21@gmail.com or +1 720 6594334.

-Select Publications
-A.R.
-Sharma, Listening to the Preacher: Dr. Martin Luther King Jr on collective morality.
-January 15th 2026.
-Colorado Arts and Sciences Magazine https://www.colorado.edu/asmagazine/2026/01/15/listening-preacher-martin-luther-king-jr-collective-morality
-A. R. Sharma (2025).
-Corruption Plots: Stories, Ethics, and Publics of the Late Capitalist City: Malini Ranganathan, David L. Pike, and Sapana Doshi.
-Ithaca: Cornell University Press, 2023.
-Journal of Contemporary Asia, 1–3. https://doi.org/10.1080/00472336.2025.2450518
-A. R. Sharma, “Beyond the Dream: What India Can Learn from Martin Luther King Jr’s Lessons for Public Change,” 2025.  url: https://scroll.in/article/1078326/beyond-the-dream-martin- luther-king-jr-and-his-enduring-lessons-for-public-change.
-A. R. Sharma, Out of focus, Street photographers have for decades captured memories for tourists visiting the India Gate, but the Central Vista project in New Delhi has pushed them to the margins., Dec.
-2024. url: https://www.themigrationstory.com/post/out-of-focus.